GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/README.md

 ./HAZARD_POINTS -- Hazard point files for modelling

 ./SOURCEZONE_CONTOURS -- Contours of source-zones, made by manually merging
-    SLAB and planar contours.
+    SLAB1.0 and geometric contours.
 These are used to make the earthquake sources.

 ./SOURCEZONE_DOWNDIP_LINES -- Lines which traverse the source-zone contours in
     a down-dip direction, and are used to define the lateral boundaries of the